maxdesalle/website/content/startup-ideas.md

 There is also a very significant use case potential for the military.
 I would imagine that the U.S. Department of Defense would be very interested in the ability to quickly set up an artificial island anywhere in the world (near a hostile country, for example), or increase the size of an existing one.
 Singapore [has been doing](https://en.wikipedia.org/wiki/Pulau_Tekong) exactly that.
 China literally built [a "Great Wall of Sand"](https://en.wikipedia.org/wiki/Great_Wall_of_Sand), a set of artificial islands strategically located in the South China Sea equipped with anti-aircraft and anti-missile systems.

 Only problem I could think of is the ecological consequences of building these artificial islands.
 You are effectively destroying the ecosystems that are based in the area on top of which the island is built, as well as where the sand is pumped out of if it's in the ocean, assuming you are using sand to build the island.
+Though to be fair, it's unlikely there is a lot of biodiversity near ports of large cities, the water is already heavily polluted, there is a lot of ship traffic, etc.

 There isn't a perfect solution on the ecological side, but there are a lot of things you can do to minimize as much as possible the disruptions to the local biodiversity.
 You could only select sites that have minimal ecological sensitivity (obviously avoid areas with a lot of biodiversity, coral reefs, etc.), compensate by restoring disrupted marine habitats elsewhere (similar to how companies that cut trees are forced to plant an equal number of trees, in some countries), build the island in phases to allow wild life to gradually adapt to the changes, and use materials and resources that aren't toxic for the local fauna.